dokku-alt/dokku-alt/README.md

 Then it runs the builder script inside the container.

     $ cat myapp.tar | ./buildstep myapp

+If you didn't already have an application tar, you can create one on the fly.

+    $ tar cC /path/to/your/app . | ./buildstep myapp

 The resulting container has a built app ready to go.
 The builder script also parses the Procfile and produces a starter script that takes a process type.
 Run your app with: